killerducky/deja-queue/notes.md

 ## VIP user

 - [ ] Even smaller window size support -- especially vertical
-- [x] add playlist - should add to queue as PL, not individual songs
-- [x] click on single song inside _current_ playlist should skip to that song
-- [x] click on single song inside _not-current_ playlist should bring playlist up
 - [ ] filter playlists and only queue those playlists
 - [ ] full screen playlist/database
 - [ ] thumb with weird aspect ratio -- tabulator doing something?